PowerPowder/CCNA-notes/chapter1.md

     <br>
 </div>

+### Data-Link Layer
 <div style="text-align: center">
     <br>
     <img src="images/encapsulation-decapsulation.png" width="500px" alt="Using ethernet to forward an IP packet to R1">
     <p>Using Ethernet to forward IP packets</p>
     <br>
 </div>

+NOTE: Ethernet is depicted as lines here to show that there are other devices connected but aren't important

+### Data Encapsulation

 <div style="text-align: center">
     <br>